 Senior Friendship Center hosts first Heart Happy Health Fair

-“I think that senior citizens have to get out with people they have to exercise, and make sure they don’t get lonely,” Davey said.

-According to the Centers for Disease Control, Sarasota is currently home to 367,897 adults, with 156,703 being senior citizens.
-The CDC also says heart disease accounts for 2 out of 10 deaths in Florida making health care a central focus no matter what the age.
+According to the Centers for Disease Control and Prevention, Sarasota is currently home to 367,897 adults, with 156,703 of those classified as senior citizens.
+They also say heart disease accounts for two out of every ten deaths in Florida.

 Copyright 2023 WWSB.
 All rights reserved.